-The powers of the Board members are contained in Article 54-69 of the Company's Articles of Association.
+The powers of the Board members are contained in the Company's Articles of Association.

 The Articles of Association grant the Company the power to buy back its own shares in terms of the Maltese Companies Act (Cap.
 386).

 Contracts with Board Members and Employees